Stuart Fairchild Player Props: Reds vs. Nationals

 Stuart Fairchild At The Plate

-- Fairchild is batting .233 with 12 doubles, a triple, four home runs and 20 walks.
+- Fairchild has 12 doubles, a triple, four home runs and 20 walks while hitting .234.

+- He has hit a long ball in four games this year (6.2%), homering in 2% of his chances at the plate.

-- Fairchild has had at least one RBI in 26.6% of his games this year (17 of 64), with two or more RBI four times (6.3%).
-He has also accounted for three or more of his team's runs in one contest.
+- Fairchild has picked up an RBI in 26.2% of his games this year, with more than one RBI in 6.2% of his games.
+He has also driven in three or more runs in one contest.

-- In 21 of 64 games this season, he has scored, and three of those games included multiple runs.
+- He has scored in 21 games this year (32.3%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.